yankikalfa/yanki/content/about/main/index.md

 number_categories: 0 # set to zero to exclude
 show_intro: true
 intro: |
   Hi, my name is Yanki Kalfa.
 I am a third year PhD student at the Rady School of Management at UC, San Diego.
 I hold a BA from the Pennsylvania State University and an MA from the Johns Hopkins University- SAIS.
 I was born in Turkey and speak English, French, and Turkish.
-I worked at the International Monetary Fund (IMF) and visited the Democratic Republic of Congo on official capacity.
+I worked at the International Monetary Fund (IMF) and visited the Democratic Republic of Congo on an official capacity.

-  I am interested in empirical asset pricing and forecasting.
+  I focus on empirical asset pricing and forecasting.
 I think that forecasting need not be a magic 8 ball but a tool in the decision making process.
 Currently, I am researching the predictablity of firm profits an its implications to asset price fluctuations.

   **Office:** 9500 Gilman Dr. La Jolla, CA 92093